Gear

 Topical muscle rubs: Hopefully you won't need them, but my, oh my, do they feel good on tight, stiff muscles at 6 AM!
 Things like Bengay, Icy-Hot, and Biofreeze not only feel good, but the smell of them goes really well with the smell of bacon and eggs in the morning!

 Other odds and ends suggested on the msnewengland.org MS Challenge Walk page include toiletries, towels, pillow, sleeping bag, wind-breaker jacket, sleepwear, special prescription medications, anti-blister aids/blister kit, insect repellent, pillow, identification and insurance information, soap, deodorant, camera/film, petroleum jelly or body glide, and spending money.
-Remember you bags must be under 40 pounds.
+Remember your bags must be under 40 pounds.
 If you can't carry it because it's too heavy, don't ask the volunteers to.

 Slimy yet satisfying

-Written by Susan on July 27, 2009 at 11:23 am
+Written by on Jul 27, 2009

 One random discussion with a stranger made all of the difference… for my feet.
 I was on a training walk with a group of women who liked to walk longer distances than most sane people, and I fell into step with a woman who had walked 60 miles to raise funds for breast cancer research.
 Among the many tidbits of information she passed on as we walked, she mentioned petroleum jelly (or Vaseline).
 Oh yes, you're thinking, it works wonders on chapped lips (so true!).
 But that is for a different blog.
 I've found when you're walking 50 miles that petroleum jelly is also a wonderslime for your feet.
 The first morning of the MS Challenge Walk I slathered petroleum jelly all over my feet — between my toes, on the soles of my feet, over my heels, and on the top of my feet.
 Gross.
 Words cannot convey how slimy and strange this felt.
 And yet, this woman promised me that I would be blister-free (or at least have fewer blisters) if I cut down on the friction by slathering the goo on, so I did.